 12. Travel Art Supplies

-Solo travel is a time for experimenting, so even if you don’t consider yourself an artist, consider taking a few small art supplies.
+Solo travel is a time for experimenting, so even if you don’t consider yourself an artist, consider taking a few small art supplies to use in your travel journal.
 Sketches or watercolors are a way to mindfully study your surroundings and experience travel with even more senses.
 When dining at restaurants, a time that can be challenging for many solo international travelers, watercoloring the day’s sketches- or making new ones- is a great way to enjoy a long dinner with less self-consciousness.
 I put together a list of my favorite supplies for a travel art journal over on my art website.

 Artist, digital nomad, and highly sensitive person, Lynli started traveling full time as a digital nomad in 2018.
 Writer and Illustrator by day, remote-destination explorer by other-days, Lynli is passionate about pushing the boundaries of her own comfort zone, exploring the world as a female, fat, one-bag traveler, and journalling it all on WanderBig.com